 Cyprus Itinerary - Discovering Painted Churches of Troodos Mountains

-The next excursion on our Cyprus itinerary was a highlight of the trip.
+The next excursion on our Cyprus itinerary was a true trip highlight.
 We made our way northeast on the Polis Road, leaving behind the villages and eventually the pavement.
 Heaving a long a rutted, winding road, we entered the beginning of the Troodos Mountains and the Pafos Forest.

-I later learned that isolated chapels such as this one are not uncommon, the remnants of former medieval monastic communities or the sanctuaries of shepherds.
+I learned later that isolated chapels such as this one are not uncommon, and they are remnants of former medieval monastic communities or the sanctuaries of shepherds.

-We continued on, stopping at Stavros tis Psokas, a former monastery that is now a Forestry Commission station.
+We continued on, stopping at Stavros tis Psokas, a former monastery now a Forestry Commission station.
 We stretched our legs here with a short walk on a steep narrow path around the circumference of a refuge for mouflon, a type of wild sheep.
-Peering intently into the dense woods, we were privileged to get a glimpse of a group of the endangered species standing as still as statues, the males endowed with monumental curling horns.
+Peering intently into the dense woods, we were privileged to get a glimpse of a group of the endangered species.
+They stood still as statues, the males endowed with monumental curling horns.